ferdinand-beyer/datalite/doc/transactions.md

 # Transactions

-The `transact` function is implemented as a process of transducers, transforming the `tx-data` sequence into transaction operations, with finally emit SQL and a transaction report.
+The `transact` function is implemented as a process of transducers, transforming the `tx-data` sequence into transaction operations, and finally emitting SQL and producing a transaction report.

 ## Transaction context